top of page

 Financial Advice for Resident Expats in Italy

-Italy is regarded as one of the most beautiful expat destinations for its food, culture and breath taking landscapes.
-However, as a high-tax jurisdiction it's crucial not to overlook the financial aspects of your life and tax-efficient expat financial planning is made a priority, as investments held in other countries may form part of your taxable assets.
+Italy is regarded as one of the most beautiful expat destinations for its food, culture and breathtaking landscapes.
+However, as a high-tax jurisdiction it's crucial not to overlook the financial aspects of your life abroad and to make tax-efficient expat financial planning a priority, as investments held in other countries may form part of your taxable assets.

-In a new destination, a lack of local knowledge and language skills can deter anyone from navigating a new financial system.
+When arriving in a new destination, lacking local knowledge and language skills can deter most from navigating a new financial system.
 The easy option is leaving assets in your country of origin, but this can be fraught with potential issues which as Italian resident, include:

-• responsibility for reporting capital gains and dividends on individual assets in your annual tax return, with tax due regardless of taking income or gains from the investments or not
+• responsibility for reporting capital gains and dividends on individual assets in your annual tax return, with tax due regardless of if you take income or gains from the investments or not

 Tax-efficient Expat Investments in Italy

 Locally compliant tax wrappers help avoid complexities, provide tax benefits and an investment vehicle to hold assets outside of Italy which are typically used by high-net-worth Italians and expats.
-Compliant, advisors must have a branch in Italy and authority to act as withholding agent for Italian taxes.
+Financial advisors must have a branch in Italy and authority to act as withholding agent for Italian taxes to be able to act on your behalf.

-To benefit you need to qualify as Italian tax resident by residing there for more than 183 days, having domicile or be registered with 'Anagrafe', Italy's official population record.
-You will then be entitled to:
+To benefit you need to qualify as Italian tax resident by residing there for more than 183 days a year, having domicile or be registered with 'Anagrafe', Italy's official population record.
+You are then entitled to:

-• defer income and capital gains tax.
-Switching securities in portfolios aren't deemed chargeable events (they are for direct investments), so taxes otherwise due can remain invested, whilst allowing losses on other assets to be offset against capital gains liabilities (aka gross roll up)
+• defer income and capital gains tax - switching securities in portfolios aren't deemed chargeable events (they are for direct investments), so taxes that would be otherwise due can remain invested, whilst allowing losses on other assets to be offset against capital gains liabilities (aka gross roll up)

 • zero inheritance tax liability for beneficiaries

-• hold a financial asset not subject to IVAFE.
-Stamp duty is applied when withdrawals are made and withheld and paid on your behalf
+• hold a financial asset not subject to IVAFE - stamp duty is applied on withdrawals and withheld and paid on your behalf

 • tax efficient withdrawals to provide regular retirement income